 Morris & Co were commissioned to work on the Throne Room of St James’s Palace.

 ‘Hopes and Fears of Art’, a collection of poetry, fiction and essays was published.

 1883 (13th January)

 Morris published two political socialist works ‘Art and Socialism’ and ‘A Summary of the Principles of Socialism’.
 He had become increasingly concerned by the lives of the working classes and often felt conflicted by his own successes.

 Morris wrote two political pieces ‘Useful Work versus Useless Toil’ and ‘Chants for Socialists’.

-Socialism was taking up increasing amounts of his time and he began giving a collection of lectures entitled ‘Signs of Change’
+Socialism was taking up increasing amounts of Morris’s time and he began giving a collection of lectures entitled ‘Signs of Change’.

-Morris founded the Kelmscott Press a printing establishment where Morris could print books that he considered the epitome of beauty
+The Kelmscott Press was founded by Morris.
+It was a printing establishment where he could print books that he considered the epitome of beauty.

 1892 (13th October)